The University of Western Australia's streamlined course structure prepares graduates for the challenges of a changing world.

 Our courses are progressive, flexible and benchmarked against the world’s best.

-Graduates are equipped with communication and critical thinking skills at the highest international standards, and to have a broad, global perspective – all of which are vital in order to excel in a range of professions.
+Graduates are equipped with communication and critical thinking skills at the highest international standards, and gain a broad, global perspective – all of which are vital to excel in a range of professions.

-All UWA degrees are available at the Crawley Campus in Perth.
-At the Albany Centre you can enrol in first year courses in Arts, Commerce and Science and complete a selection of majors.
+All UWA degrees are available at the Perth campus.
+At the Albany Centre you can enrol in first-year courses in Arts, Commerce and Science and complete a selection of majors.

 Students in the Bachelor of Arts, Commerce, Design and Science degrees who perform well in the first three years of their degree may apply to undertake honours which generally involves a further year of study.
 The University also welcomes honours applications from students who have completed their undergraduate degrees at other institutions.

 The Bachelor of Philosophy (Honours) is a four-year program with honours as an integral part of its structure.

 If you have already successfully completed a bachelor’s degree in any discipline, a Graduate-entry diploma will allow you to undertake further studies towards an additional undergraduate major without the need to meet the full course requirements of another bachelor’s degree.

 The course structure is similar to that of a second undergraduate major, that is, eight units in an approved sequence from Level 1 to Level 3, without the need to take on complementary or broadening units.
 Due to the sequence of required units, a diploma can only be completed on a part-time basis (generally over two or three years).